codophobia/Most-Liked-Post-On-Facebook-Using-Python/README.md

 * Use python 2.7 or higher.

 You will also be asked to enter the number of posts you want to scan from beginning of your wall.
-The more posts to sacn, more time it takes.
+The more posts to scan, more time it takes.
 Finally, you wil get a link to the most liked post among the posts you scanned.